ChokorKassem/web-client-detector-js/CHECKLIST.md

-# CHECKLIST — First manual run‑through (exact clicks)
+# CHECKLIST — First manual run‑through

 This is a short, exact list of what to *click* during your first manual test.
 Follow steps in order.